margaridacmcm/bertopic-twitterverse/README.md

 # bertopic-twitterverse
 Optimizing BERTopic to the 117th U.S. Congress Twitterverse

-This repo contains the materials developed in the context of my master thesis.
+This repo contains the materials developed in the context of my master thesis in Data Science (_Decoding U.S. Political Discourse: a Natural Language Processing Automatic Approach to Analyzing Major Politicians' Tweets_, Universidade do Porto).
 Its aim was to optimize BERTopic for Twitter data, interpreting its results in the context of the 117th U.S. Congress Twitterverse.
+A case study chapter includes an assessment of these results under the Morality Foundations Framework.
 It also provides a tool for visualizing the data at hand.
 NER is also performed, although it was not included in the final document.

 ### Materials
   ##### Data and Code